sniper199/BlackDragon/README.md

 - [x] github-subdomains

-- Getting The Whole Subdomain Gathered And Extract The Only Live Subdomain Using:
+- Getting The Whole Subdomain Gathered Then Filter The Unique Domains And Extract The Only Live Subdomain Using:

 - [x] httprobe